Fleitz to Newsmax: Europe 'Stunned' by Iran Missile Threat

 He warned that recent developments have underscored longstanding concerns about Tehran's military capabilities and intentions.

-Speaking on Newsmax TV’s “The Record” with Greta Van Susteren, Fleitz said leaders in Western Europe were “stunned” to learn the extent of Iran’s missile program and its potential reach into the continent.
+Speaking on Newsmax's "The Record With Greta Van Susteren," Fleitz said leaders in Western Europe were "stunned" to learn the extent of Iran's missile program and its potential reach into the continent.

 "In the short term and also in the medium term, I think West European leaders were stunned that Iran has been building missiles to attack their countries," Fleitz said.